Rebecca explains the toll her mum's diagnosis and passing took on her mental health and those around her

 She passed away within ten months of first experiencing tiredness as the earliest indicator that something wasn't quite right.
 The uncertainty and subsequent acceptance of her prognosis resulted in a huge mental health struggle for both her and those closest to her.

-After suffering acute kidney failure in the winter of 2009, and in recovery myself, it was comforting to have my mum coordinating her doctor tests and hospital stays with my own treatment.
+After suffering acute kidney failure around that time, and in recovery myself, it was comforting to have my mum coordinating her doctor tests and hospital stays with my own treatment.
 I'll never forget waiting in the nuclear medicine department at the hospital ahead of my kidney function test, and my mum trotting around the corner in a hospital gown - her knickers fully exposed at the back - to sit and wait with me.

 As you can imagine, feeling overwhelmed is a given, and I know my Mum struggled to keep up her spirits at times.
 As her primary carer, I too suppressed much of my worry and looking back, I've realised that played a huge part in the mental health struggles I've experienced in the subsequent years.